KyleLevi/SAM_Reader/README.md

 ### This repo is still under construction.
-The code is working, but not totally bug free, and the documentation is sparse, but the code has plenty of comments.
+The code is working, but not totally bug free.

 SAM_Reader is a Python module for working with many SAM/BAM formatted files.
 It is built upon [pysam](https://pysam.readthedocs.io/en/latest/api.html) which is great if you are working with one SAM/BAM file.